 - In a large soup pan, sauté onions in oil over medium heat until onions are translucent – about 8 minutes.

 - Add carrots, celery, and sweet potatoes, and continue sautéing for 6 to 8 minutes.

 - Stir in kale, parsley, and garlic.
 Sauté for 2 minutes or until kale is wilted and bright green.

 - Add water or broth and diced tomatoes.
 Turn heat to high.

 - Add seasonings and lentils, cover, and bring to boil.

-- Reduce heat and cook at a low boil for 30 to 35 minutes or until lentils are tender.
-Remove from heat and allow to sit (covered) for an additional 10 minutes to allow lentils to become tender and flavors to meld.
+- Reduce heat and cook at a low boil for 45 minutes or until lentils are tender.
+Remove from heat and allow to sit (covered) for an additional 10 minutes to allow flavors to meld.